-Mathematics (MATH 1342 and three additional hours) 6

-Communication 1311, 1315, or 1318 3

-Departmental Recommendations for Criminal Justice Majors:

-SPAN 1411 Elementary Spanish I

-Major area of study (see below)

-Minor or Concentration (minimum of 18 hours)

-Electives (to total 120 hours)

-The Bachelor of Applied Science degree program is designed for working adults, adults who wish to return to school, and other non-traditional students.
-The degree provides a mechanism to recognize college level learning from prior work experience, individual and other types of study, prior academic experience, and transfer credit in fields which are not offered at ETBU.
+Mathematics (MATH 1342 and three additional hours) Departmental Recommendations for Criminal Justice Majors: SPAN 1411 Elementary Spanish I Major area of study (see below) Minor or Concentration (minimum of 18 hours) Electives (to total 120 hours) Total: Minimum one hundred twenty (120) semester hour The Bachelor of Applied Science degree program is designed for working adults, adults wh wish to return to school, and other non-traditional students.
+The degree provides a mechanism recognize college level learning from prior work experience, individual and other types of stud prior academic experience, and transfer credit in fields which are not offered at ETBU.
+Admission Requirements: B.A.S. students must be a minimum of twenty-four (24) years of age before matriculation to the University.

-Admission Requirements:

-- 1. B.A.S. students must be a minimum of twenty-four (24) years of age before matriculation to the University. - 2.
 B.A.S. students may earn course credit through the development of a portfolio based on learning in prior work experience (PLA: Prior Learning Assessment), individual and other types of study, and prior academic experience.
-This option will help nontraditional students finish a degree in a shorter time frame than most traditional programs. - 3.
+This option will help nontraditional students finish a degree in a shorter time frame than most traditional programs.
 Meet with an assigned advisor to develop an academic plan.
 Note: Students selecting the Bachelor of Applied Science (B.A.S.)
 Major do not have a minor.
 All courses in the major must be completed with a grade of C or higher.
 Portfolio credit is optional on the B.A.S.
 Portfolio credit can be used to satisfy degree requirements.
 If the Portfolio option is selected, the student must enroll in GSTU 3301 as part of the preparation of this portfolio.
 Departmental Requirements for Bachelor of Applied Science (B.A.S.)
-Major

-1. 39 advanced hours with a cumulative GPA of 2.0

-2. 33 advanced hours must be completed at East Texas Baptist University

-REQUIREMENTS FOR THE BACHELOR OF APPLIED SCIENCE

-MAJOR: CRIMINAL JUSTICE

-General Education Requirements 34

-English 1301, 1302, and three hours sophomore literature 9

-Christian Ministry 1320 and 1330 6

-History 3

-Political Science 2305 3

-Social Science (CJUS, ECON, GEOG, PSYC, SOCI)

-Science (must be lab science) 4

-Mathematics 1342 3

-Communication 1311, 1315, or 1318 3

-Departmental Recommendations for Criminal Justice Majors:

-denotes course(s) which can also meet General Education Requirements

-SPAN 1411 Elementary Spanish I

-Major area of study (see below)

-Integrated Criminal Justice Major Requirements

-Completion of thirty-three (33) semester hours, with a selected concentration or minor:

-- CJUS 1301 Introduction to Criminal Justice System

-- CJUS 1306 Courts and Criminal Procedure

-- CJUS 1311 Fundamentals of Criminal Law

-CJUS 1313 Juvenile Justice System

-CJUS 2313 Correctional Systems and Practices CJUS 2314 Police Systems and Procedures SOCI 3303 Criminology PSYC/SOCI 3307 Seminar on Moral, Ethical, and Religious Issues SOCI 3309 Race and Ethnicity Six (6) additional advanced hours in criminal justice

-AVAILABLE CONCENTRATIONS
+Major 1.
+39 advanced hours with a cumulative GPA of 2.0 2.
+33 advanced hours must be completed at East Texas Baptist University REQUIREMENTS FOR THE BACHELOR OF APPLIED SCIENCE MAJOR: CRIMINAL JUSTICE General Education Requirements English 1301, 1302, and three hours sophomore literature Christian Ministry 1320 and 1330 Political Science 2305 Social Science (CJUS, ECON, GEOG, PSYC, SOCI) Science (must be lab science) Mathematics 13423 Communications 1311, 1315, or 13183 Departmental Recommendations for Criminal Justice Majors: denotes course(s) which can also meet General Education Requirements SPAN 1411 Elementary Spanish I Major area of study (see below)33 Minor or Concentration (minimum of 18 hours) Electives (to total 120 hours) Total: Minimum one hundred twenty (120) semester hou AVAILABLE MAJOR Integrated Criminal Justice Major Requirements Completion of thirty-three (33) semester hours, with a selected concentration or minor: CJUS 1301 Introduction to Criminal Justice System CJUS 1306 Courts and Criminal Procedure CJUS 1311 Fundamentals of Criminal Law CJUS 1313 Juvenile Justice System